Reduced symplectic homology and string topology: Application to string topology

 {\it Loop homology $\H_*\Lambda S^1$. } As a ring with respect to the loop product $\boldmu$, ordinary loop homology is given by

 Thus $\boldmu$ has degree $0$, it is associative, commutative, and unital with unit $\boldeta=\bold1$.

-The loop coproduct in this case depends on the choice of a nowhere vanishing vector field on $S^1$.
+The loop coproduct in this case depends on the choice of a nowhere vanishing vector field on $S^1$ {\reftwo (cf.~Remark~\ref{rem:cont-data})}.
 Up to homotopy there are two such choices $v^\pm(x) = \pm 1$, giving rise to two coproducts

 The coproduct $\boldlambda_\pm$ has odd degree $-1$, it is (skew-)coassociative and (skew-)cocommutative, but it has no counit.
 One can verify by direct computation that $(\H_*\Lambda S^1,\boldmu,\boldlambda_\pm,\boldeta)$ is a unital infinitesimal anti-symmetric bialgebra.
 Since